 Recent growth results in high valuation

 The higher levels of growth haven’t yet been shown to be sustainable.
-Since this step change in the structure of the business only started in 2007/8 there are only 4 years of evidence to go on.
-I like to see growth being consistent over as many years as possible; 10 or more and the more the better.
+Since this step change in the structure of the business only started in 2007/8, there are only four years of evidence to go on.
+I like to see growth being consistent over as many years as possible, ten or more and the more, the better.
 So while recent growth has been high, longer-term growth is still around that mildly impressive 7% rather than the more impressive 10% plus.

 It’s probably because of this recent good growth that the valuation level is high, which shows up partly in the low-ish dividend yield.
-The PE is around 14 which, while not high, isn’t exactly low either.
-More importantly for me the PE10 figure is north of 30, reflecting the relatively low earnings in the early part of the last decade and before the step change in 2007/8.
+The PE is around 14, which, while not high, isn’t exactly low either.
+More importantly, the PE10 figure is north of 30, reflecting the relatively low earnings in the early part of the last decade and before the step change in 2007/8.